ericbooker12/Wellview/README.md

 This is a customized tsv data parser that I wrote to parse through texts file to pull out and format the data needed to graph.
 It stores the data in a database so that the program no longer relies on the text files.

 #### *D3.js - assets/javascripts/mainChart.js*
 This was one of the funnest technologies for me to learn.
-Although challenging at times, it was very satisfying to watch it create meaningful charts from otherwise unreadable data.
+Although challenging at times, it was very satisfying create meaningful charts from otherwise unreadable data.

 #### *Horizontal Scale Slider*
 The user has the ability to change the horizontal scale with a slider.